French Guiana

 French Guiana is the second-largest region of France, being approximately one-seventh the size of European France, and the largest outermost region within the European Union.
-It has a very low population density, with only 3.6 PD/sqkm.
+It has a very low population density, with only 3.88 PD/sqkm.
 About half of its residents live in its capital, Cayenne.
 Approximately 98.9% of French Guiana is covered by forests, much of it primeval rainforest.
 Guiana Amazonian Park, the largest national park in the European Union, covers 41% of French Guiana's territory.

 Since December 2015, both the region and department have been ruled by a single assembly within the framework of a single territorial collectivity, the French Guiana Territorial Collectivity.
-(Note: Collectivité territoriale de Guyane) This assembly, the French Guiana Assembly, (Note: Assemblée de Guyane) replaced the former regional and departmental council, which were dissolved.
+(Note: Collectivité territoriale de Guyane) This assembly, the French Guiana Assembly, (Note: Assemblée de Guyane) replaced the former regional council and departmental council, which were dissolved.
 The French Guiana Assembly is in charge of regional and departmental government.
 Its president is Gabriel Serville.